 The hills of the Hudson Highlands jutted out of the earth, their rocky inclines bristling with the full leaves of luscious trees.
 The blue-gray waters of the river wound through the green palisades, tracing outcroppings and islands far below.
 I pictured the three of us as one little spec in a 6,000-acre park preserve.
 The cliff where we stood pass for a small mountain.

 “That’s one steep drop!”
 I glanced back at Danny and Jo, confirming they were both on solid ground.

-“I wonder what your brother would think of this place,” Danny said.
+“I wonder what your brother would think of this place.”

 “Eric?”
 I took a deep breath, letting the rich oxygen fill my lungs.
-My heart expanded at the mention of my only brother, who was busy being a teenager back in Wisconsin.
+My heart expanded at the mention of my only brother.
 Half-brother or not, there was nothing half about it to me.
 “He would absolutely love it.”

 “I’m going to snap a few photos – maybe I’ll send some to him.
 Wait here, while I brave the edge.”

 “Sure that’s a good idea?”
-Danny seemed to get taller as he stood there, and he watched as I negotiated my footing and approached the cliff’s edge.
+Danny seemed taller now, and he watched as I negotiated my footing and approached the cliff’s edge.

-From an altitude of about 500 feet, I could see the Hudson winding its way through the emerald highlands.
+From an altitude of about 500 feet, I saw the Hudson winding its way through the emerald highlands.
 The scene was breathtaking.
 Somewhere upriver, a little over a hundred miles away, was Albany – the city I now called home.

 “I want to get in close.”

 “Just not too close.”